-Signage applications for the project are still in development but conceptual information has been provided.
-The petitioner is providing multiple signs on site due to the large size of the There are three property. monuments signs proposed for the site.
+Signage for the project is provided but conceptual and details of the designs may change.
+The petitioner is providing multiple signs on site due to the large size of the property.
+There are three monuments signs proposed for the site.
 The first is proposed at the northwest corner of the site closest to the intersection of LaGrange Road and 179th Street.
 The second ground sign is at the northwest corner of the site closest to the intersection of Chopin Drive and 179th Street and the last ground sign is at the main entrance drive off of Chopin Drive.
 Properties within the ORI District are permitted to have one (1) ground base sign per adjacent public frontage with a maximum of two (2) ground based signs.
 There are anticipated wall signs to be placed above the two entrances on the east side of the building as well as on the west side of the building facing LaGrange Road.
 With the conceptual designs, it appears a variation to grant an additional wall sign will be needed.
 The code permits one (1) wall sign per frontage not to exceed 120 sq. ft. per sign.
 With the two "wings" of the building, the applicant is proposing walls signs that identify the entrances for their patients.
 The sizes of the signs were not supplied.